 If you’ve spent the past year trying to conceive without success, the prospect of a brand new year may bring renewed hope and determination.
-It might also bring up difficult emotions as you've had to navigate another holiday season without a baby in your arms.
+It might also bring up a whirlwind of emotions after navigating another holiday season without a baby in your arms.

 In this article:

 As a fertility specialist who works with patients every day to help make family-building dreams a reality, I know how difficult it can be to maintain optimism and hopefulness while trying to conceive.
 While many things are out of your control on this journey, there are some actionable steps you can take as we enter the new year.

 Here are five recommendations to help you maximize your chances of success.

 #1 Make a Plan

 If you haven’t chosen a fertility clinic yet, now is the time to do your research and find the practice that’s right for you.
 Fertility clinic schedules book up quickly, and the start of a new year is often when many hopeful parents decide to start treatment, so it helps to plan ahead when scheduling your appointment.